Classic Recipe

 2. Enable or disable: Enable if this tool must be available for the selected recipe.

-2. Click Done to save it.
+2. Click Done to close the window.

 Tools List and Settings